Mulongovictor/alx-zero_day/0x03-git/README.md

-Welcome to ALX
+Welcome to ALX.
-This is a readme file for the root directory 0x03-git
+ This is a readme.md file for the root directory 0x03-git